 I’m not a bubbly guy.
 So I tried to compensate by forcing enthusiasm and by being knowledgeable.
 You’d be surprised how much energy it takes to strive to be something you’re not.

-It took a long time for me to make the shift between compensation and just being myself.
 For years, I looked at other salespeople with envy.
-I couldn’t understand what made other sales reps more successful.
+I couldn’t understand what made other salespeople more successful.
+It took me a long time to shift between compensation and just being myself.

 Now, I know what I need to do to sell well, and I’ve found what works for me.
 I no longer let minor hiccups or perceived flaws beat me down.
 No matter how crappy my day has been, I can rely on being unwaveringly myself, which will help me push through.